Dwini/FIT4002_Ad_Transparency/README.md

 ### DB Project
 1. Install Node and npm.
 2. Move to the `/db` directory and run `npm install` to install all dependencies.
-3. Run project with `node index.js`.
+3. Run project with `npm start`.

 ### Bot Project
-1. Install all python requirements by running `pip install --upgrade -r /requirements.txt`.
+1. Move to the `/bot` directory and install all python requirements by running `pip install --upgrade -r requirements.txt`.
+2. Make sure the correct `chromedriver` is being used.
+See `bot/setup/driver.py` and look for `CHROMEDRIVER_PATH`
 2. Ensure the DB Project is running.
-3. run `set "AD_USERNAME=<username>" && python bot/app.py`.
+3. run `set "AD_USERNAME=<username>" && python app.py`.
 Where <username> is the username of the google profile to run.

 ## Instructions for running the project in a docker container
 ### Installing Docker